 Employees are the lifeblood of your business and livelihood.
 They are your company’s greatest asset.
-Here’s how you can protect them with a tailored life insurance policy that protects employees of the company.
+You can protect them with a tailored life insurance policy that protects employees of the company.

 What Is Group Life Insurance?

-Group life insurance is an insurance policy that covers multiple people and is most commonly used to cover a company, big or small.
+Group life insurance is type of life insurance policy that covers multiple people and is most commonly used to cover a company, big or small.

 An entity or a business owner purchases a life insurance contract and then extends the policy to cover an entire group of people, typically employees.
 Group life insurance is offered by businesses of all sizes.